 A spurt of competitive events as a triathlete encouraged me to go on a couple of cycle tours a few years ago.
 This reminded me that longer distances were possible and fun.
-My only previous tour was thirty seven years ago as a teenager travelling somewhere around southern England.
+My only previous tour was forty years ago as a teenager travelling somewhere around southern England.
 I rode a bike with three speed Sturmey Archer gears and stayed in youth hostels.

 I enjoy travelling under my own steam or using the power of nature.
 For several years, I worked on sail training ships exploring remote anchorages on the West Coast of Scotland, and busier places around the UK and Europe.
 I have crossed the Atlantic Ocean twice and sailed across the notoriously rough Bay of Biscay more times than is good for me.
 Backpacking around the Scottish hills is a favourite pastime of mine.
 I like the freedom, the slower pace of life and the closer connection to the great outdoors.